 Portland Art Museum, 1219 SW Park Ave., Portland, OR 97205.

-Each year, the Oregon Justice Resource Center coordinates the Women in Prison Conference.
-The conference presents issues of justice-involved women in Oregon, provides attendees with a deeper understanding of legal aspects of the criminal justice system, and enriches the collective knowledge base for future reforms for a more gender-responsive criminal justice system.
-This event has consistently sold out with social service providers, lawyers, formerly incarcerated individuals, state and local decisionmakers, and interested community members in attendance.
+Our Women in Prison Conference takes place each year in Portland.
+It presents issues of justice-involved women in Oregon, provides attendees with a deeper understanding of legal aspects of the criminal justice system, and enriches the collective knowledge base for future reforms for a more gender-responsive criminal justice system.
+This event has consistently sold out over the years.
+Our attendees are social service providers, lawyers, formerly incarcerated people, state and local decision-makers, and community members.

 Our focus this year is on justice for defendants who are survivors of domestic violence - what reforms will better recognize and more fully consider the effects of abuse and lead to fairer outcomes for survivor-defendants?
 How can the criminal system better respond to the needs of survivor-defendants, their families and the community?

 Tickets for this event will go on sale in the fall.
 Sign up to our conference mailing list below to receive updates on the conference.